Shan533/D-D-Game/docs/design.md

 Each template defines unique attributes relevant to its scenario Skills are tied to attributes and represent actions players can take Skill checks use a D20 dice roll modified by relevant attribute values
-2. D&D Dice System
+2. Triple Dice System (Slot Machine Style)
-Random number generation (1-20) for skill checks Critical success/failure mechanics
+- Three dice (each 1-6) are rolled simultaneously
+- If all three dice show the same number, a special event is triggered based on the matched number
+- If dice are not identical, their values are summed (3-18) to determine the outcome
-Modified success thresholds based on character attributes
+- Modified success thresholds based on character attributes
+- Special events add unpredictability and excitement to gameplay
 3. NPC Interaction System
 Limited set of key NPCs with defined personalities and preferences Basic relationship tracking (-100 to 100 scale)